 Estrogens and Progesterone

 Stimulate the development of eggs and female sexual characteristics

 Sex organs, skin and muscles

-Stimulate sperm development and male sexual characteristics
+Stimulate the development of sperm and male sexual characteristics

-Helps to adjust biorhythm and control sleep
+Helps adjust biorhythms and controls sleep